 Get the tools you need to move onward and upward.

 Have you recently entered the world of single-hood?
 This could be a scary, yet liberating, time of your life.
-Whether you are coming off of a long term relationship, or merely a few months relationship, breaking up is never easy.
+Whether you are coming off of a long term relationship, or merely a few months relationship, a breakup is never easy.
 People tend to put their minds and hearts into a relationship and try everything they can to keep the relationship intact.
 When things get difficult the emotional pain and energy can be stressful and overwhelming.
 And even when you try to find some semblance of peace for you and your partner, unfortunately, not all relationships make it through and recover from the hard times.

 For some, the breakup may have been something that was coming for awhile, and now that it’s happened, it’s not that much of a surprise.
 For others, they are left blindsided and bewildered, wondering what do they do now?
 I’ll be honest, there is no simple solution to stop the hurting, but there are ways to help you get through the recovery process.